 Don’t forget to visit the Innercity Parish Church, where you’ll find remnants of an ancient Roman wall from 2,000 years ago.
 Finally, you should check out the unique Budapest Pinball Museum.

-Food and Drink discounts
+Food and Drink discounts with the Budapest Card

 Several Budapest restaurants and cafés accept the Budapest Cards as a way to receive a discounted price.